yibo-geomatique/dashboard/Data/Datasets.md

 * A dedicated file has been created to describe this dataset, the name is the same as the dataset name.

 ## Dataset-naming-policy
-* The name of the dataset is a set of characterstrings attached with "_"
+The name of the dataset is a set of characterstrings attached with "_".
+The identifier of the dataset is used to name the dataset files (or zip repository) and to name the eventual dedicated metadata file for Subdense-specific metadata associated to the dataset.
+A dataset is considered the same resource even if it is enriched or corrected during the project.
+It keeps the same identifier, but the modifications are documented in its provenance property.

+Characterstrings :
 * theme or type of content : Buildings (for building), BuildingsEvol (for data that describe evolutions of buildings), ... //to be extended with new strings when new themes are added
 * city : FKF (Frankfurt), DTMDT (Dortmundt), STRBG (Strasbourg), TLS (Toulouse), LVPL (Liverpool), BSL (Bristol)
 * specific area : Buffer, Suburb, Name of a focused place within city
 * Name of the datasource (to be registered in the Datasources.md file on this dashboard).
 If the product is the authoritative topographic data source on the city then the product name is non mandatory.
 * YYYY, MM : in digits, possibly two dates if it is an evolution
 * Id : specific additional characters to distinguish different datasets when necessary
-* The identifier of the dataset is used to name the dataset files (or zip repository) and to name the eventual dedicated metadata file for Subdense-specific metadata associated to the dataset.
-* A dataset is considered the same resource even if it is enriched or corrected during the project.
-It keeps the same identifier, but the modifications are documented in its provenance property.

 ## Dataset-description-template
 * A specific description template is proposed adapted to SUBDENSE dashboard workflows.
 It is not intended to replace existing model to describe geographical datasets but to complement them to adress SUBDENSE specific requirements
 * **Provenance** : Textual description of how the datasets was acquired or produced, preferably referring to processes that are described on the dashboard.
 This description can get enriched while the dataset is revised and improved (quality check and so on).